Canada’s

 above shows the fragility of Canada’s natural gas supplies,

-with half of its production crossing the border to supply the USA.
+with 35% of its production crossing the border to supply the USA.
 Demand for natural gas in North America

-is set to rise in line with economic growth, bringing the future of gas supplies
+is set to rise in line with economic growth when it is restored, bringing the future of gas supplies

 sharply into focus.

-In consequence of this complexity, the delivery costs will raise the price of networked gas when supplemented by liquid natural gas.
-But of more significance is that as supplies of crude oil decline, natural gas might be better employed in producing liquid fuels directly in gas-to-liquids processes.
+The dependence of the US on imported liquid natural gas has been massively reduced by its indigenous shale gas.
+But of more significance is that as supplies of conventional crude oil decline, natural gas might be better employed in producing liquid fuels directly in gas-to-liquids processes.

 The global industry is turning to

 natural gas for synthesis of petrol, diesel and jet fuel.
-Indigenous gas
+To use indigenous gas

-this to extract bitumen from underground and upgrade it to synthetic
+production to extract in situ bitumen from underground and to upgrade it to synthetic

 crude oil for subsequent refining into liquid fuels, rather than convert the gas